-For the purposes of Subsection (iv) of this Section, a transaction shall not constitute an affiliated transaction if it is with an interested shareholder, as defined in Section 13.1-725 of the Virginia Stock Corporation Act, as in effect on the effective date of these Articles: (i) who has been an interested shareholder continuously or who would have been such but for the unilateral action of the Corporation since the later of (A) the date on which the Corporation first had 300 shareholders of record or (B) the date such person became an interested shareholder with the prior or contemporaneous approval of a majority of the disinterested directors as defined in Section 13.1-725 of the Virginia Stock Corporation Act, as in effect on the effective date of these Articles; (ii) who became an interested shareholder as a result of acquiring shares from a person specified in Subdivision (i) or Subdivision (ii) of this Subsection by gift, testamentary bequest or the laws of descent and distribution or in a transaction in which consideration was not exchanged and who continues thereafter to be an interested shareholder, or who would have so continued but for the unilateral action of the Corporation, (iii) who became an interested shareholder inadvertently or as a result of the unilateral action of the Corporation and who, as soon as practicable thereafter, divested beneficial ownership of sufficient shares so that such person ceased to be an interested shareholder, and who would not have been an interested shareholder but for such inadvertence or the unilateral action of the Corporation; or (iv) whose acquisition of shares making such person an interested shareholder was approved by a majority of the disinterested directors.
+For the purposes of Subsection (iv) of this Section, a transaction shall not constitute an affiliated transaction if it is with an interested shareholder, as defined in Section 13.1-725 of the Virginia Stock Corporation Act, as in effect on the effective date of these Articles: (i) who has been an interested shareholder continuously or who would have been such but for the unilateral action of the Corporation since the later of (A) the date on which the Corporation first had 300 shareholders of record or (B) the date such person became an interested shareholder with the prior or contemporaneous approval of a majority of the disinterested directors as defined in Section 13.1-725 of the Virginia Stock Corporation Act, as in effect on the effective date of these Articles; (ii) who became an interested shareholder as a result of acquiring shares from a person was not exchanged and who continues thereafter to be an interested shareholder, or who would have so continued but for the unilateral action of the Corporation, (iii) who became an interested shareholder inadvertently or as a result of the unilateral action of the Corporation and who, as soon as practicable thereafter, divested beneficial ownership of sufficient shares so that such person ceased to be an interested shareholder, and who would not have been an interested shareholder but for such inadvertence or the unilateral action of the Corporation; or (iv) whose acquisition of shares making such person an interested shareholder was approved by a majority of the disinterested directors.

-(c) Dividends may be paid upon the Common Stock out of any assets of the Corporation available for dividends remaining after full dividends on the outstanding Preferred Stock (as defined below) at the dividend rate or rates therefor, together with the full additional amount required by any participation right, with respect to all past dividend periods and the current dividend period shall have been paid or declared and set apart for payment and all mandatory sinking funds payment that shall have become due in respect of any series of the Preferred Stock shall have been made.

-2. The number of shares of preferred stock which the Corporation shall have the authority to issue shall be 2,000,000 shares, without par value per share ("Preferred Stock").

-(a) The Board of Directors is hereby empowered to cause any class of the Preferred Stock of the Corporation to be issued in series with such of the variations permitted by Subdivisions (i) - (xi) of this Section below, as shall be determined by the Board of Directors.
-The shares of Preferred Stock of different classes or series may vary as to:

-(i) the designation of such class or series, the number of shares to constitute such class or series and the stated value thereof;
+- (c) Dividends may be paid upon the Common Stock out of any assets of the Corporation available for dividends remaining after full dividends on the outstanding Preferred Stock (as defined below) at the dividend rate or rates therefor, together with the full additional amount required by any participation right, with respect to all past dividend periods and the current dividend period shall have been paid or declared and set apart for payment and all mandatory sinking funds payment that shall have become due in respect of any series of the Preferred Stock shall have been made. - 2.
+The number of shares of preferred stock which the Corporation shall have the authority to issue shall be 100,000 shares, without par value per share ("Preferred Stock"). - (a) The Board of Directors is hereby empowered to cause any class of the Preferred Stock of the Corporation to be issued in series with such of the variations permitted by Subdivisions (i) (xi) of this Section below, as shall be determined by the Board of Directors.
+The shares of Preferred Stock of different classes or series may vary as to: - (i) the designation of such class or series, the number of shares to constitute such class or series and the stated value thereof;